-- ^è The GSEs may make the PMIERs more onerous in the future.
-The PMIERs provide that the factors that determine Minimum Required Assets will be updated periodically, or as needed if there is a significant change in macroeconomic conditions or loan performance.
-We do not anticipate that the regular periodic updates will occur more frequently than once every two years.
-The PMIERs state that the GSEs will provide notice 180 days prior to the effective date of updates to the factors; however, the GSEs may amend any portion of the PMIERs at any time. - è The PMIERS may be changed in response to the final regulatory capital framework for the GSEs which was established in February 2022. - è Our future operating results may be negatively impacted by the matters discussed in our Risk Factors.
-Such matters could decrease our revenues, increase our losses or require the use of assets, thereby creating a shortfall in Available Assets. - è Should capital be needed by MGIC in the future, capital contributions from our holding company may not be available due to competing demands on holding company resources, including for repayment of debt.
+- è The GSEs may make the PMIERs more onerous in the future.
+The PMIERs provide that the GSEs may amend any provision of the PMIERs or impose additional requirements with an effective date specified by the GSEs. - è The PMIERs provide that the factors that determine Minimum Required Assets will be updated periodically, or as needed if there is a significant change in macroeconomic conditions or loan performance.
+The PMIERs state that the GSEs will provide notice 180 days prior to the effective date of updates to the factors that determine Minimum Required Assets; however, the GSEs may amend the PMIERs at any time, including by imposing restrictions specific to our company. - è The PMIERS may be changed in response to the final regulatory capital framework for the GSEs which was published in February 2022. - è Our future operating results may be negatively impacted by the matters discussed in our Risk Factors.
+Such matters could decrease our revenues, increase our losses or require the use of assets, thereby creating a shortfall in Available Assets. - ^e Should capital be needed by MGIC in the future, capital contributions from our holding company may not be available due to competing demands on holding company resources, including for repayment of debt.

-Our reinsurance transactions enable us to earn higher returns on our business than we would without them because they reduce the Minimum Required Assets, we must hold under PMIERs.
+Our reinsurance transactions enable us to earn higher returns on our Minimum Required Assets than we would without them because they generally reduce the Minimum Required Assets, we must hold under PMIERs.
 However, reinsurance may not always be available to us; or available on similar terms, and our reinsurance subjects us to counterparty credit risk.
-Our access to reinsurance may be disrupted and the terms under which we are able to obtain reinsurance may be less attractive than in the past due to volatility stemming from circumstances such as higher interest rates, increased inflation, global events such as the Russia-Ukraine war, and other factors.
-In 2023, execution of transactions for XOL reinsurance through the ILN market has been more challenging, with increased pricing, transactions being down-sized, and generally fewer transactions being executed by mortgage insurers.
+Our access to reinsurance may be disrupted and the terms under which we are able to obtain reinsurance may be less attractive than in the past due to volatility stemming from circumstances such as higher interest rates, increased inflation, global events such as wars, and other factors.
+Since 2020, there have been protracted periods of time during which execution of transactions for XOL reinsurance through the ILN market has been more challenging, with increased pricing, down-sized transactions, and generally fewer transactions being executed by mortgage insurers.